The history of Denbigh Male Voice Choir starts in 1988. Gareth Roberts spent many weeks trying to persuade men to form a male voice choir in Denbigh.

 The first meeting and practice held in Capel Mawr school room on 10 October 1988 attracted a motley bunch of 17 men.

 Some were experienced singers.
 A few with just a little experience.
 Others were complete novices.
-This set the pattern for the composition of the choir to the present day.

 The choir is a truly community choir.
 It has always concentrated on concert engagements.
 It also supports local charities and organisations.